Crystal Todoroff: the ‘glue’ that holds AAAS together

-Todoroff joined the program team in 2017 and since then, has been promoted to student service officer.
+Todoroff joined the program team in 2017 and since then, has been promoted to the student service officer.
 She’s known for building strong bonds among the program’s community, making her instrumental to the success of the AAAS program.

-The Birmingham, Ala. native describes her hometown as the nation’s stomping grounds, where The Birmingham Campaign — one of the most influential campaigns of the Civil Rights Movement — protested segregation laws in the city.
+The Birmingham, Alabama native describes her hometown as the nation’s stomping grounds, where The Birmingham Campaign — one of the most influential campaigns of the Civil Rights Movement — protested segregation laws in the city.

 AAAS was at risk of “programmatic collapse,” according to Todoroff.
 At the onset of the 2019-20 academic year, Todoroff was promoted to the student services officer role, leaving her previous role as administrative associate vacant.
 The associate director role and research fellow role were also left unfilled.
 Additionally, AAAS Director Allyson Hobbs was preparing for sabbatical leave.

 Todoroff and a postdoctoral fellow essentially made up the entire program staff for that year.
 She had to juggle her obligations as the program’s administrative associate while keeping the program afloat even with its vacancies.